Iamhero337/Python/Learning/Basic/problems.md

 ## Q-016.
 24-08-2021
-Write a program to read all characters until End of File and print every word in seperate line.
+Write a program to read all characters until End of File and print every word in separate line.

 HINT: You can use the logic of word counting program here.